-Effluent quality results indicated a relatively high effluent quality, better than typical of a municipal pond treatment system receiving mainly domestic wastes for the time of the year sampled.
-The fully saturated (100% dissolved oxygen), slightly elevated pH (particularly for midmorning conditions), suspended solids and turbidity levels, together with the appearance of the effluent, were indicative of significant pond microfloral contributions.
-The faecal coliform bacteria number was low and much lower than typical of the effluent from the previous single pond treatment system.
+Effluent quality results indicated a relatively high effluent quality, typical of a municipal pond treatment system receiving mainly domestic wastes for the time of the year sampled.
+The fully saturated (103% dissolved oxygen), slightly elevated pH (particularly for midmorning conditions), suspended solids and turbidity levels, together with the appearance of the effluent, were indicative of significant pond microfloral contributions.
+The faecal coliform bacteria number was lower than typical of the effluent quality from the previous single pond treatment system.
 This was probably related to improved retention and circulation in the upgraded, modified system and coincidental with the significant microfloral population.

-The historical wastewater quality data for the Patea single oxidation pond system (prior to the 2008 upgrade to a three-cell system) and post upgrade are presented in Table 29 for comparative purposes.
+The historical wastewater quality data for the Patea single oxidation pond system (prior to the 2008 upgrade to a three-cell system) and post upgrade are presented in Table 28 for comparative purposes.